bxparks/AUnit/README.md

 (see *Migrating from ArduinoUnit to AUnit* section below).

-(**Beta Status**: Although this library has been extensively tested by me, and I convered my [AceButton](https://github.com/bxparks/AceButton) library to use it, I consider it currently in "beta stage" until more  users have tested it.)
+(**Beta Status**: Although this library has been extensively tested by me, and I converted my [AceButton](https://github.com/bxparks/AceButton) library to use it, I consider it currently in "beta stage" until more  users have tested it.)

 ## Installation